Safety in Ethiopia

 Do not lose sight of your luggage at any time and be very careful if someone offers to put your bags on the roof of the bus.
 Also, keep in mind that professional thieves usually operate in the most touristic and crowded places, so you must be vigilant.

 In short, Ethiopia is not a dangerous destination but, as with all trips, information is vital.
 Respect government warnings about travel tips and stay on top of things should a problem occur.
 And if you need some ideas, this guide will help you plan your trip to Ethiopia.
+Find out every requirement you must meet to visit the country.

 My name is Luz, of Greek origin, and meaning laurel.
 Maybe that's why I love Greek mythology.
 My passion is music, 30 years of piano and singing guarantee it.
 Traveling is my other passion.
 I love being imbued with sounds from different parts of the planet.
 I work traveling from my computer, which, although not the same, makes me enjoy it too.
 Sometimes I compose songs, sometimes I compose stories ...